Sherwood Schwartz: Early life

 Schwartz was born in Passaic, New Jersey, to a Jewish family.
-His parents were Herman and Rose Schwartz.
+His parents were Herman Schwartz (1882–1955) and Rose (née Kaplan) Schwartz (1888–1984).
 He was a younger brother of writer Al Schwartz (1910–1988).
 His younger brother, Elroy Schwartz (1923–2013), a comedy writer, became a principal screenwriter for Gilligan's Island and other series.
-Sherwood Schwartz is the uncle of Douglas Schwartz (who created the Baywatch TV series), Bruce Schwartz and Judithe Randall.
+Sherwood Schwartz is the uncle of Douglas Schwartz (who created the Baywatch TV series), Bruce Schwartz, and Judithe Randall.

 Career

 Schwartz had hoped to become a doctor, but found that he was unable to be admitted to medical school at that time, due to a quota limiting the number of Jewish students.

-He went on to write for Ozzie Nelson's The Adventures of Ozzie and Harriet and other radio shows.
+Schwartz went on to write for Ozzie Nelson's The Adventures of Ozzie and Harriet and other radio shows.
 Schwartz served in the United States Army for over four years.
 While serving, he was a writer on the Armed Forces Radio Network before he got his break in television.
 From 1956 to 1962, Schwartz was head writer for The Red Skelton Show, for which he won an Emmy Award in 1961.
 He went on to create and produce Gilligan's Island and The Brady Bunch.
 He wrote the theme song for three of his shows: Gilligan's Island (co-wrote), It's About Time, and The Brady Bunch.

 Syndication turned his two major successes into TV institutions with cultural relevance.
-He made them icons and as a result became a television icon himself.
+Schwartz made them icons, and as a result became a television icon himself.

 TV appearances

-During the late 1990s and the 2000s, he made many appearances on TV talking about his series, on shows such as the CBS Evening News, 20/20, TV Land's Top Ten and A&E's Biography.
+During the late 1990s and the 2000s, Schwartz made many appearances on TV talking about his series, on shows such as the CBS Evening News, 20/20, TV Land's Top Ten and A&E's Biography.
 He also took part in a "Creators" marathon on Nick at Nite in the late 1990s.
 He was also a guest at the 2004 TV Land Awards.

 In 1988, Schwartz appeared on The Late Show with Ross Shafer for a Gilligan's Island reunion, along with all seven castaways from Gilligan's Island.
 This was the last time they were all together on television.
 He also appeared as himself in a 1995 episode of Roseanne titled "Sherwood Schwartz, A Loving Tribute", which also featured the four surviving "Gilligan's Island" cast members.